jorishr/snowfall-js/README.md

 ## Demo

-The package comes with a static demo page whereby you can experiment with the various configuration options for the snowfall animation and the custom on/off toggles.
+The package comes with a static demo page whereby you can experiment with the various configuration options for the snowfall animation and the custom on/off toggle switches.
 After you've installed the package run this command:

 ```bash
 npx snowfall-js-plugin demo
 ```

-This will spin up a http-server on localhost port 8080 and serve the demo page. _Note:_ you may be prompted to install http-server as a dev dependency.
+This will spin up a http-server on localhost port 8080 and serve the demo page.

+_Note:_ you may be prompted to install http-server as a dev dependency.
 Once installed, click on the output link in the terminal to open the demo in your browser (localhost:8080/demo).
 If you see a directory list, click on the demo folder.

+The demo runs with `logLevel: "info"`, so you can check the console for informative messages about what is going on in the background.

-Once you've found your preferred configuration options, proceed to defining a custom configuration object.
+The page that is served contains a form with all most of the configuration options.
+Experiment until you you've found your preferred configuration options.
+Next, proceed to defining a custom configuration object.

 ## Configuration options

 ### Default configuration

 Below you find the default configuration object.
-Most of the settings are self-explanatory but continue reading below for a more detailed information.
+Most of the settings are self-explanatory but continue reading below for a more detailed explanation.

 ```js
 const defaultParams = {